Sleep Apnea Diagnosis and Solutions

 Sleep Apnea Diagnosis

-Any of the symptoms of sleep apnea are cause for consulting a doctor.
-You can find out whether you have sleep apnea and what you can do about it.
+Any of the symptoms of the disorder are causes for consulting a doctor.
+You can find out whether you have this disorder and what you can do about it.
 Your doctor might assess your likelihood for sleep apnea by asking about your signs and symptoms.
-She might also ask your sleeping partner or members of your household if they notice snoring or intermittent cessation of breathing that is characteristic of sleep apnea.
+She might also ask your partner or members of your household if they notice snoring or intermittent cessation of breathing that is characteristic of the disorder.

 Another option is to go to a sleep center for a nocturnal polysomnography.
-You will stay overnight and be connected to more extensive equipment while you sleep.
+It is an overnight and will be connected to more extensive equipment while you sleep.
 Along with heart rate, blood oxygenation, and breathing patterns, you might get information on brain activity and arm and leg movements.
 Your sleep test may include an evaluation of sleep apnea for a few hours, followed by an evaluation of how well certain therapies may work for you.